 Yes!
 When properly used, your DD-WRT has many advanced wireless settings that allow you to extend and boost your wireless signal.

 You may use your FlashRouter as a main access point and utilize advanced controls to boost the antenna strength; or you may use your FlashRouter as a secondary router, to increase the signal strength of your main router.

 The DD-WRT build placed on each FlashRouter is dependent on the Flash memory available on the router.
 Each FlashRouter has a different size, allowing for different interfaces.
-Routers with more Flash memory allow for Mega versions of DD-WRT to be installed, which offer a greater variety of router functions and features over the vpn-small version of DD-WRT.
+Routers with more Flash memory allow for larger versions of DD-WRT to be installed, which offer a greater variety of router functions and features over the smaller builds of DD-WRT.

 Due to the increased demand and rapid rise of DD-WRT firmware, it can be difficult for the uninitiated to get a handle on which build or release is best for your router.
 We have tested many different variations (or "flavors") and chosen the most up-to-date and stable releases to accommodate a variety of customer needs.

 If you are purchasing your FlashRouter for use mainly as a VPN-client router then you do not have to worry about DD-WRT builds.
-ALL of our routers offer this VPN client functionality!
+ALL of our routers are tested for working VPN client functionality.

 Yes.
 OpenVPN and PPTP (Point-to-Point Tunneling Protocol) are two different protocols for logging into VPNs (Virtual Private Networks) in order to secure your identity and encrypt your connection.

 OpenVPN is a full-featured SSL VPN solution which can accommodate a wide range of configurations.
 Those include home, office, and campus telecommuting, Road Warrior access, WiFi security, secure branch office linking, and more.